-In this blog, Matthew Creswick, Group Head of Marketing at Huble Digital, explains how lone HubSpot Marketing Managers can best use HubSpot to reduce the amount of time they spend on manual tasks and streamline lead management, nurturing and reporting.
+In this blog, we explain how lone HubSpot Marketing Managers can best use HubSpot to reduce the amount of time they spend on manual tasks and streamline lead management, nurturing and reporting.

 In this blog, I'll share some best practice tips and tricks that you can easily implement to ensure you - as the lone marketing manager - can work as efficiently and effectively in the time you have.